tavdog/Helium-WS8X-WX/README.md

 The only hardware required is:
 * the [WisBlock Starter Kit](https://store.rakwireless.com/products/wisblock-starter-kit) containing  the base board with the core module installed.
 * one USB 2.0 A-Male to Micro B interface cable.
+* WS85 Weather station from Ecowitt follow this hackaday article for how to modify the station to enable serial output [WS85 Mod](https://hackaday.io/project/196990-meshtastic-ultrasonic-anemometer-wx-station)

 #### Antenna Type/location
 The WisBlock starter kit comes with two antenna types,